-Third Place: Valve Index
+Luxury Pick: Valve Index

 Valve’s excellent headset is not only great for shooting headcrabs in Half-Life Alyx, but it also works masterfully as a flight-sim headset.

-Also an expensive pick: The Valve Index is a newcomer to the market, but has sent shockwaves throughout it.
+The Valve Index is a newcomer to the market, but has sent shockwaves throughout it.
 It doesn’t pack the same incredible stats as the Reverb, but it offers a more consistently positive experience.
 The FOV is the main exception, outclassing the Reverb outright, coming somewhere in-between 120-130°.

 The graphics are quite good, fed to you by two 1440×1600 LCD Displays, and images still do look quite crisp.